-"Low fat diets rich in fruits and vegetables (foods that are low in fat and may contain- dietary fiber and vitamins A and C) may reduce the risk of some types of cancer," or "Diets low in saturated fat and cholesterol and rich in fruits, vegetable, and grain products that contain some types of fiber may reduce the risk of heart disease."
+There is a significant amount of evidence linking fruits and vegetables with lower risk of heart disease.
+The USA the FDA say that, 'diets low in saturated fat and cholesterol and rich in fruits, vegetable, and grain products that contain some types of fiber may reduce the risk of heart disease.'

 Health benefits come from eating varying types of fruits and vegetables comprised of multiple vitamins, minerals and antioxidants.
 Eating with the seasons is a great way to ensure you are eating a healthy mix of different seasonal fruit and vegetables.
 It’s natures way of giving us the blend of nutrients we need.

 To reap the benefits from health-protective phytochemicals or antioxidants, it is important to consume a rainbow of colourful fruits and vegetables every day.

 For example, red foods like tomatoes contain lycopene, a potent antioxidant that is important for fighting free radicals.

 Green vegetables, like spinach and kale, contain lutein and zeaxanthin, which may help protect against age-related eye disease such as macular degeneration.